micmejia/bible-dump/NKJV/1 John/1 John 4.md

 There is no fear in love; but perfect love casts out fear, because fear involves torment.
 But he who fears has not been made perfect in love.

 ###### 19
-We love [^c]Him because He first loved us. ## Obedience by Faith
+We love Him because He first loved us. ## Obedience by Faith

 ###### 20
-If someone says, "I love God," and hates his brother, he is a liar; for he who does not love his brother whom he has seen, [^d]how can he love God whom he has not seen?
+If someone says, "I love God," and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?

 ###### 21
 And this commandment we have from Him: that he who loves God _must_ love his brother also.